 Welcome to Kochi Prefecture!

 This morning, you’ll be met by a driver at Chiiori and transferred to a luxurious hotel or ryokan (traditional Japanese inn) in the city of Kochi by private car.
 Upon arriving, you’ll notice many trams running up and down the town’s streets.
-Why not take a trip by tram to explore some of the city’s sightseeing spots, including Kochi Castle, with your local guide.
+You’ll take a trip by one of these trams to explore some of the city’s sightseeing spots, including Kochi Castle, with your local guide.

-You can then take an evening stroll to Hirome Ichiba Market, where locals shop alongside tourists from prefectures near and far.
+In the evening, you will then take an evening tour to Hirome Ichiba Market, where locals shop alongside tourists from prefectures near and far.
 The festivities last from morning to late evening.

 How have we gotten this far without talking about food?
 You absolutely must give “katsuo tataki” a try.
 This famous local cuisine is prepared by briefly searing bonito fish filet before seasoning and dressing it with thinly sliced green onion or myoga (Japanese ginger).
 There are more delicious local foods where that came from!